 Find Relevant Websites

 Doing research is the most important step when you start planning your press outreach.
 Don’t send emails to random people hoping they’ll respond.
 Instead, focus only on relevant media in your niche that can promote your business.

-Keep in mind that there is a notable difference between press coverage influence on your SEO rankings.
+Keep in mind that there is a notable difference between press coverage and influence on your SEO rankings.

 In the case of a small business SEO, you might have a hard time getting the attention of more popular outlets, but even smaller ones will give you a notable SEO boost.
 So no opportunity should be wasted.